Swedish election authority

 Here’s where you can vote abroad

 You can vote early at many Swedish embassies and consulates.
-In June 2026, we will publish a list of voting locations on val.se.

 Here’s what you need to bring with you